Super-Ingenuity (SPI)

 Acceptance

-ΔE ≤ 2.0 on all A-zones.
-Exceeding limit triggers automatic containment.
+ΔE ≤ 2.0 on defined A-zones; exceedance triggers automatic containment and review.

 We solve